liviubrinza/alice/README.md

 # 29 Oct 2018
 - added first tensorflow neural network to actually work on the smart home training corpus

 *NOTE: Seems very unlikely, but the loss converged to 0.0 (100% accuracy) in under 30 epochs*

+# 5 Nov 2018
+- added a second FFNN version using tensorflow
+- added session saving and storing example